suedinym/TreehouseMemeMakerStarterKit/README.md

 I did change it so it runs on api 14, instead of 16.
 There is one line in the code that requires api 16.
 It is currently commented out.

+---- This was built on my xubuntu 14.04 development machine which is running --- java version "1.8.0_66"
+Android studio 1.4

 --------- from original treehouse readme.md ---------
 #Meme Maker - Features implemented since they don't include data persistence